raggleton/PythiaPlotter/README.md

 This is a little script that uses GraphViz to plot Feynman-esque diagrams of Pythia 8 event listings.
 Very handy to figure out what is actually going on!

-By default, the incoming protons are coloured green, and the final-state particles are in yellow boxes, to aid quick recognition.
+By default, the incoming protons are green circles, and the final-state particles are in yellow boxes, to aid quick recognition.
+The user can also highlist specific particle types in red boxes (e.g. all muons).

 For examples, see `myEventExample.pdf` and `myExmpleEvent.gv`, which use the Pythia output in `qcdScatterSmall.txt`